Rajiv Sharma is a Highly Sought After Coach. As an Executive Coach, every year he helps 15 people to attain Top Position in their field.

 - 2. Don’t expect to solve a problem in a single coaching session.
 Coaching is an ongoing process.

 - 3. Coach informally “on-the-spot” as you overhear a conversation or observe a specific behavior that indicates a performance problem or skill gap.

-- 4. Offer coaching if you see a need—but first explain what you’ve observed and why you think coaching would be valuable.
+- 4. Offer to coach if you see a need—but first explain what you’ve observed and why you think coaching would be valuable.